 Like when you search on Google, Google Play search takes multiple factors into account, such as app titles, developer names, and app descriptions.
-To help your app get discovered, make sure you’re following best practices for creating a comprehensive store listing.
+To help your app get discovered, make sure that you’re following best practices for creating a comprehensive store listing.

 With new apps being published every day and ongoing changes to how search results are ranked, you can expect search results to change regularly.
 Also, people can get different search results depending on their device, location, mobile carrier, support for available features, and more.

-To make sure your app is listed on Google Play, here’s how you can visit your store listing page:
+To make sure that your app is listed on Google Play, here’s how you can visit your store listing page: